Current language: English

 The Grunewald Tower in the middle of Berlin's Grunewald Forest is a lookout point, a recreational destination and one of Berlin's hidden architectural gems.

-In the middle of the forest, high above the banks of the Havel River stands the Grunewald Tower, a hidden gem of playful brick architecture.
-Its observation platform offers a magnificent panoramic view of the landscape.
-At the foot of the tower, visitors can indulge in culinary delights by visiting the tower restaurant.
+In the middle of the forest, high above the banks of the Havel, the Grunewaldturm (Grunewald Tower) stands like a gem of playful brick architecture.
+From the viewing platform, you have a magnificent panoramic view of the landscape, and at the foot of the tower, visitors can enjoy culinary delights in a restaurant with a terrace.

 The red brick tower stands 55 meters tall and is located on a hill, the Karlsberg.
 Visitors who have climbed the 200 or so steps to the viewing platform find themselves 36 meters above ground and about 86 meters above sea level.
 The view extends far beyond the treetops over the Havel River and Grunewald Forest.
 In good weather, you can see as far as Potsdam from up here.

-Schwechten designed the "Kaiser Wilhelm Tower" in the style of the so-called "Märkische Backsteingothik" (Brick Gothic architecture from the region of Mark Brandenburg) , which was inspired by medieval fairy-tale castles.
-After the crest of the Karlsberg hill had been cleared and leveled, construction began in 1897.
-The tower was ceremoniously inaugurated on June 9, 1899.
+Schwechten designed the "Kaiser Wilhelm Tower" in the so-called Mark Brandenburg Brick Gothic style, which was inspired by medieval fairytale castles.
+After the Karlsberg hilltop had been cleared and leveled, construction work began in 1897 and the tower was officially opened on June 9, 1899.

-After the Second World War, the tower was renamed Grunewaldturm, and in 1953 it was renovated for the first time.
-From October 2007, the tower had to be closed due to significant construction defects.
-It was reopened to the public in April 2011.
-At the foot of the tower, visitors can now enjoy culinary delights in a tower restaurant with a large outside terrace.
+After the Second World War, the tower was renamed Grunewaldturm and underwent its first renovation in 1953.
+From October 2007, the tower had to be closed due to significant structural defects and was reopened to the public in April 2011.
+At the foot of the tower, visitors can enjoy culinary delights in a restaurant with a terrace.

 Information